ChristianMoellmann/i-MARSYS-9/README.md

 # i-MARSYS-9
-Statics by students for students
+Statistics by students for students